 Scotland Does Things Differently

 The Scottish legal system has historically been different from that of England, and the separate legal system was guaranteed by the 1707 treaty, and diverged a bit more with devolution (but not much, since the main change is that the same separate Scottish law is now mostly made at Holyrood, rather than Westminster: it's still the same law).
 This leads to various quirks in Scottish law, such as the fact that to this day there is no statute against fraud.
-Another interesting quirk is that in Scotland, there are three court verdicts: Proven, Not Proven (otherwise known as "not guilty and don't do it again" or the "bastard verdict"), and Not Guilty.
+Another interesting quirk is that in Scotland, there are three court verdicts — Guilty, Not Guilty and Not Proven (otherwise known as "that bastard verdict", or "we think you're guilty but can't conclusively prove it, so you're free to go, just don't do it again").
 The Scottish Education system is also different; see British Education System.

 The Act of Union also guaranteed a separate Established (though not state) Church.
-The Church of Scotland is Presbyterian; the Free Church of Scotland (sometimes known as the "Wee Frees") has no established status but a religious monopoly in most of the Western Isles and is even more Presbyterian (they take "T' S-habbath" like Orthodox Jews).
-Then again there's the Free Church (Continuing), the Associated Presbyterian Church and the Free Presbyterian Church (the "Wee Wee Frees"), all of which broke off from one and other over the past three centuries, which is all a bit People's Front of Judea.
-The Queen, official head of the Church of England (Episcopalian), is but a lay member of the Church of Scotland (albeit one who is the Church's designated "Protector") and somehow converts to a new religion every time she crosses the border.
-Incidentally, many members of the Royal Family lean towards the Church of Scotland rather than the Church of England; the Queen herself for one (possibly on account of her Scottish mother), and Queen Victoria was much the same.
+This is the Church of Scotland (a.k.a. 'the Kirk'), which is Presbyterian but is by no means the only Protestant denomination; there's also the Free Church of Scotland (sometimes known as the "Wee Frees") which has no established status but a religious monopoly in most of the Western Isles and is even more Presbyterian (they take "T' S-habbath" like Orthodox Jews).
+Additionally, there's the Free Church (Continuing), the Associated Presbyterian Church and the Free Presbyterian Church (the "Wee Wee Frees"), all of which broke off from one and another over the past three centuries, which is all a bit People's Front of Judea.
+Somewhere among this is the Scottish Episcopal Church which is Scotland's Anglican denomination but, thanks to the Reformation having taken a somewhat different path in Scotland than it did in England, it has never enjoyed the prestige of its sister church south of the Border.
+Speaking of which, while the King is the Supreme Governor of the Church of England, he's a lay member of the Church of Scotland (albeit one who is the Church's designated "Protector") — meaning that he somehow changes denominations whenever he crosses the Border.
+Incidentally, many members of the Royal Family lean towards the Church of Scotland rather than the Church of England; the most prominent examples being the late Queen herself for one (possibly on account of her Scottish mother) and Princess Anne.
+Apparently, Queen Victoria was much the same.

 Scotland has had its own Parliament since 1999.
 It has accumulated many powers ever since.
 Pressure had been growing for devolution (transfer of powers to a more local level) in the previous decades.
 In the 1950s Scotland's politics were very much in harmony in England's.
 A variety of factors caused the two to fall out of step: the end of the British Empire, the discovery of North Sea oil and industrial decline over the next few decades.
 That had the twin effect of giving Scotland a political scene that was more left-wing than England's and that featured a prominent nationalist movement.
 The Scottish National Party (SNP) is the main political party to advocate independence.
 The other that has a foothold in the Scottish Parliament is the Greens.
 Three UK-wide parties have been the main organisers of opposition to independence, even if they don't agree on much else: Labour, the Conservatives, and the Liberal Democrats.